lmrujana/weather_dashboard/README.md

 ![Weather App Screenshot](images/Weather-App.png)

+## Installation
+To be able to use this app, users must create a config.js file in the root directory, with the following code in it:

+const config = {
+  apiKey: 'your API key from the Open Weather API'
+]

 ## Limitations
 The user can enter any text in the input element.
 This will create a button regardless if it is a city or not.
 For future impovements, authentication for the city is desired.